j-berg-au/BOUNDLESS/content/Character Creation/index.md

 The Skills are each listed below, under the corresponding Save.

 **MIGHT**
+- Brawl — Fight something or someone, head on.
 - Endure — Push through physical stresses.
 Run long distances.
 Tough out a wound.
 - Flex — Use your physical strength.
 Lift something heavy.
 Break open a door.
-Punch someone.
-- Resolve — Push through mental stresses.

 **FINESSE**
 - Sleight — Use your hand-eye coordination.
 Throw something accurately.
 Pickpocket someone.